ertugrulozvardar/CS391-Project/README.md

 ## Instructions:

-    1. Open the admin.html file.
+    1. Open the index.html file.
+    2. Click on Admin Page and login as 'ADMIN123'
-    2. Add images you will use for your movies to the /images directory.
+    3. Add images you will use for your movies to the /images directory.
-    3. Add one or more movie(s).
+    4. Add one or more movie(s).
-    4. Navigate to the customer page by clicking the “Movies” icon on the top right of the page.
+    5. Navigate to the customer page by clicking the “Movies” icon on the top right of the page.
-    5. Choose the saloon corresponding to the added movie.
+    6. Choose the saloon corresponding to the added movie.
-    6. Choose your seat(s) and submit your reservation.
+    7. Choose your seat(s) and submit your reservation.
 (If you are not happy with your selection, you can undo by clicking the seat again before submitting.)
-    7. Refresh the page and see that your reservation has been saved.
+    8. Refresh the page and see that your reservation has been saved.
-    8. Navigate to the admin page by clicking the “Admin” icon on the top right of the page.
+    9. Navigate to the admin page by clicking the “Admin” icon on the top right of the page.
-    9. Remove the movie you just reserved seats for.
+    10. Remove the movie you just reserved seats for.
-    10. Navigate to the customer page and verify that the associated movie has been deleted.
+    11. Navigate to the customer page and verify that the associated movie has been deleted.
-    11. Click on the saloon you just removed and verify that the seat reservations have gone.
+    12. Click on the saloon you just removed and verify that the seat reservations have gone.